Wow. Where do I start? Ok…

 I believe that a flood covered the entire globe in the days of Noah, around 4500 years ago, and that eight people were saved in the ark.
 And I believe that Jesus Christ, the Son of God, is our ark.

 One of my hobbies is landscape and nature photography.
-I’ve posted a few images here, but am working on another site to showcase some of my best shots.
+I’ve posted a few images here, but have built another website to showcase some of my best shots.
+You can find it at Jeff Randleman Photography.
 Connected to my photography, I love being outdoors.
 I love to hike, bike, kayak, camp… I love being outside with a camera and a piece of beef jerky, usually Jack Links.

 Another interest is reading.
 I love to read.
 I read anything that sparks a passing interest in my mind.
 Favorite topics include Creation, American History, and Leadership.
 Some of my favorite authors include Ted Dekker, Tom Clancy, Henry Morris and Jonathan Sarfati.
 As a result of this, I have connected with several publishers and review books for them.
 You will find those reviews on this blog.